-- What is the eBay Motors Scam?
+- What Are eBay Motors Scams?

-- Examples of eBay Motors Scams
+- Red Flags of eBay Motors Scams

 - Frequently Asked Questions

-What is the eBay Motors Scam?
+What Are eBay Motors Scams?

-2. The Seller Asks for Payment via Non-Conventional Methods
+The Seller Asks for Payment via Non-Conventional Methods

-Example of What a Scammer May Say
+Example of What Scammers May Say

 Thank you for your understanding to not see the vehicle first as my mother is sick and I cannot show it to you.

 You send the payment, and then the seller stops responding and never delivers the car.
 The seller may also take down their post and delete their eBay account, so you're unable to track them down.

-- Pushy seller.
+- Pushy sellers.

 - Inability to see the car in person.

-- Request for additional fees.
+- Requests for additional fees.

 Vague Post with Grammatical and Spelling Errors